CellProfiler/distribution/docker/README.md

 Note: the sed commands above are for GNU sed.
 If you're on OS X, see [this](https://stackoverflow.com/questions/30003570/how-to-use-gnu-sed-on-mac-os-x).

-To build and testing docker locally:
+To build and test docker locally:

     make
     make clean